Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 If you're really into cloud images, this sequence illustrates how to read changing cloud patterns.

-You also want to avoid getting your entire pack wet, so carry a pack cover.
+You also want to avoid getting your entire hiking backpack wet, so carry a pack cover.

 Some day packs come equipped with them.